-The Academy was comfortably over-subscribed for the September 2021 intake.
+The Academy was comfortably over-subscribed for the September 2022 intake.
 We are confident that the current picture remains a healthy one providing Hodgson continues to offer the educational experience and achievements that parents and their children aspire to.

-Embedding leadership structures to ensure the capacity remains available within Hodgson to support the activities of the Teaching School.
+Embedding leadership structures to ensure the capacity remains available within Hodgson to support the activities of the SCITT.

-We are confident that our leadership structures allied to changes in roles and responsibilities will continue to provide the quality and capacity of leadership that is expected of an outstanding school.
+We are confident that our leadership structures allied to changes in roles and responsibilities will continue to provide the quality and capacity of leadership that is expected of us.

-• Ensuring that the Academy Governance offers a breadth of skills and knowledge and strongly holds the Academy to account for its performance.
+Ensuring that the Academy Governance offers a breadth of skills and knowledge and strongly holds the Academy to account for its performance.